Yasmineral/Bank_tech_test/README.md

 with every deposit & withdraw.
 Will also need a print method.
 This should not be the job of the account, which should only be inputting our outputting money.

 Testing is hard.
 Now thinking about starting again but don't want to waste time.
 I'd like to explore a better way of passing information between classes.
 Currently, I'm unable to test that the account class updates credit / debit info in the transactions class, probably because only one class should be responsible for all the data.
 But when I previously tried storing all of the information in account and passing it to transactions to print, the entries came back nil.
+Having to manually update transactions array in the tests.